SantiBass/Social-network-api/README.md

 ### You can find information about MIT license here: [MIT License.](https://choosealicense.com/licenses/mit/)

 ## Usage
-#### To use this application we need to change the  end point of the API depending on what the user wants do to.
-For example, if the user wants to create a new user, the `users` end point is needed `http://localhost:3001/api/users` and the input for user and email in [Insomnia](https://insomnia.rest/)
+#### To use this application, we need to change the end point of the API, depending on what the user wants do to.
+For example, if the user wants to create a new user, the `users` end point is needed `http://localhost:3001/api/users` and the input for user and email in [Insomnia](https://insomnia.rest/).

 ## Credits